 There is less friction and no heat generation due to the interaction between the belt system and the transport system.

-The running deck of a curved treadmill has much more grip because the running surface differs fundamentally from the running belts on conventional treadmills, where cotton-nylon belts are normally used.
+The running deck of the treadmill has much more grip because the running surface differs fundamentally from the running belts on conventional treadmills, where cotton-nylon belts are normally used.

 No Electricity Required

-A curved treadmill is friendlier to the environment due to being completely powered by the user.
-This means there is a lower life-time cost of ownership due to the curved treadmill requiring no electricity.
+They are friendlier to the environment due to being completely powered by the user.
+This means there is a lower life-time cost of ownership due to requiring no electricity.

 Long Service Life